EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: Simulation Results

 The interference is modeled by generating a transmit signal from one interfering UE with a random timing offset.
 The signal of the interfering UE experiences an independently randomized propagation channel, and the interfering power is determined by a log-normally distributed interference-to-noise ratio (INR).
 This ratio determines what is the relative power of the interfering signal with respect to the receiver noise power.
 Note that in the forthcoming figures, the SINR is calculated based on the combined effect of the random interference-plus-noise power realizations for each slot.
 The figures are generated by dividing the validation samples into a predefined number of bins based on the SINR realizations and averaging the ensuing quantities within these bins.
 For each validation, we used 32k samples.
-Lastly, it should be noted that, for all main results of EqDeepRx throughout this paper, we use the same trained model.
-The same single model also handles both of the utilized demodulation reference signal (DMRS) configurations.
+Lastly, it should be noted that, for most of the results of EqDeepRx throughout this paper, we use the same trained model.
+The same single model, trained only with UMa, handles both of the utilized demodulation reference signal (DMRS) configurations and is evaluated across all considered channel models (CDL, UMa, and UMi) without retraining.
+Exceptions are the no-interference, 16-QAM, FO, ablation/sensitivity, and UE-count studies, which use separately trained models.